Getting to Know: Jeremy Olander

 At my unhinged excitement to know where the origins of the Olander journey began, he is quick to sear my mind with these deep thoughts- ”I don’t know which moments it was at exactly, that made me fall in love with the ideas and the business of music in general, but I do remember that I heard and what changed me was an old Steve Angello ”Ministry of Sound” compilation and I was happy to have found it, listened to it and I was really blown away.
 It was so experimental and interesting for me to hear.
 This is of course in the early days.
 I had also heard the likes of Benny Benassi, Eric’s early work and several other Djs on the radio”.

 When I asked him to describe his early days of growing up, as to whether he was doing all the usual things that a youngster does, in terms of raving it up and being the cool dude around and also how his formative years led him to get down and digging in to music mode, he say’s- ”Nooo, I was too young.
 In Sweden you have to be 18 to go out and this was before I was of that age.
 I was born in the US, but I grew up in Sweden.
 So my first real experience of being taken away with music, was that CD.
 That’s when I started to slowly dig in to the genre and then following all that, my friend showed me a program where in you can make similar sounds from the computer.
 The process that makes all this.
-What was great is that I am a computer geek and I started to sit, all the while trying to understand what goes behind all of it, instead of doing the regular stuff teens do such as playing games etc. So it really sort of took off from there.
+What was great is that I am a computer geek and I started to sit, all the while trying to understand what goes behind all of it, instead of doing the regular stuff teens do such as playing games using UHD gaming monitors for this.
+So it really sort of took off from there.
 I invested in a lot of Djing equipment and gear, very basic and for home use.
 Tinkering around with it at home was an unassuming beginning, but it paid off in a lot of ways”.

 A secret weapon in his arsenal is revealed when one gets to know, that he is an untrained ear in the business, which to my mind lends him that extra edge to create music very unique and can work in favor of his productions hitting those never before strains.
 Validated by his response-”It’s funny, but my Dad tried to get me to learn Piano and he even got me in to a group, which to my mind was too big.
 Thereafter, he got me a private tutor but it wasn’t happening.
 Then he tried to get my hands on a Guitar and I wasn’t really going for it.
 And then he said to me- ”You’re going to regret it when you get older”, to which my retort was ”Why would I want to play any instruments, I like listening to it but why would I be needing training…let alone be a musician”.
 It’s really funny how it pans out, but my Dad I think was right I think also though in the same vein that it’s probably a good thing that I am not classically trained.
 When you’re trained then you tend to know all the scales, one knows the harmonies and I do not know all that.
 So to me I catch whatever sounds good to my ear, in an untrained way.
 There’s no classical cord progression going on.
 There’s a lot of analyzing of everything in these times, that can become very technical.
 Nowadays a lot of artists don’t know all that.
 Like for example Jimi Hendrix (not that I am comparing myself to him), he didn’t know those notes, but has gone on to become one of the greatest musicians on earth.
 So in a lot of ways it works for me, the freshness of ear and it’s going well for me.
 You just need a good ear for the harmonies to work”.